James T. Harris III

-James T. Harris III is the fourth and current president of the University of San Diego (USD).
-Previously, he served as president of Widener University (2002-2015) and Defiance College (1994-2002), where he was named one of the top 50 character-building presidents in the United States by the John Templeton Foundation.
+James T. Harris III is the fourth and current president of the University of San Diego (USD) and is president emeritus of Widener University, where he served from 2002-2015.
+He previously served as president of Defiance College (1994-2002), and was named one of the top 50 character-building presidents in the United States by the John Templeton Foundation.
 Harris was named the top sitting college president in 2024 based on a study by the American Enterprise Institute.

 Career

 While Harris served at Defiance, the College received the largest gift in its history when the McMaster family gave Defiance $6 million to establish the McMaster School for the Advancement of Humanity.

-The College also achieved national recognition from U.S. News as one of the nation's top 25 service-learning schools during Harris' tenure.
+Under Harris' leadership, Widener University achieved national recognition from Newsweek as one of the nation's top 25 service-learning schools, a "Best College to Work For" by The Chronicle of Higher Education and among the "Top 25 Most Underrated Colleges in America" by Business Insider.
+Widener University granted Harris the title of president emeritus in 2015 and named its newest residence hall Harris Hall in his honor.

 Harris was also Vice President at Wright State University in Dayton, Ohio, and the College of Mount St. Joseph in Cincinnati, Ohio.
 Harris started his career teaching social science at Central Catholic High School in Toledo, Ohio.

-Widener University granted Harris the title of president emeritus in 2015 and named its its newest residence hall Harris Hall in his honor.

 During Harris' time as president, USD has been recognized as one of the top schools nationally for being a “best run college” and having the “best quality of life” by the Princeton Review, a top five program nationally for promoting public service by Washington Monthly, and has received additional recognition for its sustainability efforts and work to enhance diversity and inclusion.
 In 2024, USD received the largest gift in its history to support advancements in STEM education and research.

 Harris, a first-generation college student, received his D.Ed. from Pennsylvania State University in 1988.
 In 2003 he was named an alumni fellow by the alumni association and in 2013 a distinguished alumni by the university's board of trustees, the highest honor given a graduate of Penn State..
 He has also received degrees from Edinboro University and the University of Toledo.
 Both Edinboro and Toledo have named him a distinguished alumni.